 As baseline AEMO will be using B2B Procedures version 2.3 that incorporates the requirements for Embedded Networks/Metering Coordinator and Life Support requirements.

-UED expressed detailed prioritisation of the services/transactions/scenarios/processes was needed to to determine the extent of changes to existing B2B Procedures.
+UED indicated that detailed prioritisation of the services/transactions/scenarios/processes was needed to to determine the extent of changes to existing B2B Procedures.

 A question was raised about how the IEC’s list of 47 transactions would be incorporated in with the changes.
 Some participants noted the initial list was collated without any prioritisation and not all participants agreed with the content.